'The Sun Machine is coming down,

 Bowie.
 This was before Hunky Dory and Ziggy Stardust.
 A triple album containing

-some Glastonbury performances was released by Revelation in 1972.
-This website
+some Glastonbury performances was released by Revelation in 1972 - although most

 celebrates Glastonbury 1971 and will include setlists, white labels, promo